Supreme Court to take up major Second Amendment case next term

 The Supreme Court on Friday said it will weigh whether a federal ban on gun possession for people under domestic violence restraining orders is constitutional, setting up a major Second Amendment case for the court’s next annual term.

-The justices in a brief, unsigned order agreed to hear the Justice Department’s appeal of a ruling that invalidated the ban.
+In a brief, unsigned order, the justices agreed to hear the Justice Department’s appeal of a ruling that invalidated the ban.

-It will mark the highest-profile gun case at the Supreme Court since the justices last summer issued the biggest expansion of Second Amendment rights in a decade.
+Last summer, the justices’ ruling in New York State Rifle & Pistol Association v.
+Bruen issued the biggest expansion of Second Amendment rights in a decade, which set the stage for the case at hand in the next term.

-Federal law prohibits various categories of people from possessing firearms, and many of the provisions have become entangled in challenges in the lower courts following the landmark ruling.
+Federal law prohibits various categories of people from possessing firearms, and many of the provisions have become entangled in challenges in the lower courts following that landmark ruling.

 A federal grand jury indicted Rahimi for possessing a firearm while being under a domestic violence restraining order, and he began fighting the charge as a violation of his Second Amendment rights.
 After his argument was rejected, Rahimi proceeded to plead guilty and was sentenced to 73 months in prison.